Sarah Sanders Says Congress Isn’t ‘Smart Enough’ To Look At Trump’s Taxes

-Sarah Sanders appeared on Fox News Sunday and she didn’t hold back on what she thought about Democratic lawmakers.
-The White House press secretary slammed Congress, saying that she didn’t think they were smart enough to look at Donald Trump’s tax returns if they were to get their hands on them and that they were heading down a dangerous path with their request.
+Sarah Sanders appeared on Fox News Sunday, and she didn’t hold back on what she thought about Democratic lawmakers.
+The White House Press Secretary slammed Congress.
+Sanders said that she didn’t think they were smart enough to look at Donald Trump’s tax returns if they were to get their hands on them and that they were heading down a dangerous path with their request.

 “Frankly I don’t think Congress — particularly not this group of congressmen and women — are smart enough to look through the thousands of pages that I would assume that President Trump’s taxes will be,” she said.

 Her comments come as House Democrats formally requested six years of the President’s taxes.
-The House Ways and Means Committee Chairman Richard Neal submitted a request to IRS Commissioner Charles Rettig to turn over the documents by April 23 after the first deadline was missed by the White House.
+House Ways and Means Committee Chairman Richard Neal submitted a request to IRS Commissioner Charles Rettig to turn over the documents by April 23, after the first deadline was missed by the White House.
 Trump is the first president in decades to refuse to turn over his tax documents, something that Democrats argue is necessary in order to determine if a president has any conflicts of interest.

 “My guess is that most of them don’t do their own taxes and I certainly don’t trust them to look through the decades of success that the president has and determine anything,” Sanders said.